Nursing Home Administrator

 Step 2: Earn a Degree in Health Administration (Two to Six Years)

-Some states only require students to have earned an associate degree in order to be credentialed as a licensed nursing home administrator (LNHA), but the majority require at least a four-year degree.
-However, with the job market becoming more and more competitive, many students chose to pursue a master’s degree in business administration (MBA) or health administration (MHA) to gain more skills and a competitive advantage.
+Some states only require students to have earned an associate degree to be credentialed as a licensed nursing home administrator (LNHA), but the majority require at least a four-year degree.
+However, with the job market becoming increasingly competitive, many students pursue a master’s degree in business administration (MBA) or health administration (MHA) to gain more skills and a competitive advantage.

 Step 3: Get Licensed (Timelines Vary)